Actifio/zfdr/README.md

 # ZFDR

-The purpose of this script is to help users run DR failovers when using Actifio GO to create VMwware VM backups and GCVE as a DR target for VMware VMs.
+The purpose of this script is to help users run DR failovers when using Actifio GO to create VMware VM backups and GCVE as a DR target for VMware VMs.

 ## Video walk through

-There is a video walkthrough of this tool posted here:  https://youtu.be/huWA6P77p9Q
+There is a video walk through of this tool posted here:  https://youtu.be/huWA6P77p9Q

 ## Expected configuration